Building a PHP Webhook Receiver That Handles Real-World Reliability Challenges

 }

-Use INSERT IGNORE (MySQL) or ON CONFLICT DO NOTHING (PostgreSQL) to handle the case where the same event arrives twice before the first insertion completes.
-The second insert is silently ignored rather than causing an error.
-This race-condition handling is essential when processing high-volume webhooks.
+Using INSERT IGNORE for MySQL or ON CONFLICT DO NOTHING for PostgreSQL handles the case where the same event arrives twice before the first insertion completes.
+The second insert is silently skipped rather than causing an error.
+This race-condition handling is essential when processing high-volume webhooks or when multiple worker instances run simultaneously.

 Combine this with a check at the start of your processing logic: